sopra-fs22-group-36/screw-your-neighbor-server/README.md

 For entering the game lobby, creating and/or participating in a game an authenticated instance of a player is required.
 On the starting page a visitor can register as a player.
 At the moment of storing a player, a security context with a dedicated authentication token is established with spring security libraries.
-This transferred between frontend and backend by cookies within the http requests.
+This token is transferred between frontend and backend by cookies within the http requests.

-All interactions on entities which are exposed for http requests are protected the WebSecurity configuration which only allows to call the /players endpoint without any valid authentication.
+All interactions on entities which are exposed for http requests are protected according to the WebSecurityConfiguration file which only allows to call the /players endpoint without any valid authentication.

 | File                                                                                                                      | Responsability                                                                                                    |
 |---------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------|